What is IT crisis management?

 Compliance and governance

 In the IT industry, compliance is a commitment to ethical conduct and responsible business practices.
 Adhering to industry regulations and implementing effective governance frameworks can ensure your company operates within legal and ethical boundaries.
-Regular audits and compliance checks can help identify and rectify potential issues before they escalate, avoiding legal ramifications and strengthening your reputation.
-These measures can help your company operate legally and ethically.
+Regular audits and compliance checks can also help identify and rectify potential issues before they escalate.